MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

    - Verify that your Azure subscription appears in the **Subscription** drop-down list.
    - Select the **Create new** link below the **Resource Group** drop-down list, in the **Name** text box, enter **devops-core-04b-RG**, and then select **OK**.
    - In the **Experiment details** section, in the **Name** text box, enter **DevOps_Core_Labs_Experiment_04b**.
-   - In the **Region** drop-down list, select the **West US** Azure region.
+   - In the **Region** drop-down list, select the **West Europe** Azure region.

-   > **Note:** You could potentially choose any Azure region, but considering that you are testing failures to a resource in the East US region, any region other than East US seems more appropriate.
+   > **Note:** You could potentially choose any Azure region, but considering that you are testing failures to a resource in the West Europe region, any region other than East US seems more appropriate.

 1. On the **Basics** tab of the **Create an experiment** page, select **Next: Permissions >**.
 1. On the **Permissions** tab, accept the default option **System assigned identity** and then select **Next: Experiment designer >**.